yeajustmars/boilermaker/README.md

 Boilermaker is a language-agnostic code template system for rapid boilerplate project setup.
 It's goal is to provide a simple and efficient way to generate project scaffolding, allowing developers to move quickly from common boilerplate setup.

 > _NOTE_: Boilermaker is currently in beta.
 For now, only the CLI and website are available.
-If you have any questions, suggestions, or want to contribute, please open an issue or a pull request.
+If you have any questions, suggestions, or want to contribute, please open a discussion, an issue or a pull request.
+For the latter, please read our [Contributing Guidelines](https://github.com/yeajustmars/boilermaker/blob/main/CONTRIBUTING.md).

 ## Installation